Skip to main content Skip to footer

 GUIDANCE FOR PREPARING A BID

-To prepare a competitive bid, BirdReturns encourages applicants to consider the costs (or a portion of the costs) they will incur to comply with the practice requirements.
-Costs to consider include:
+To prepare a competitive bid, BirdReturns encourages applicants to base their bid on the additional costs (or a portion of the costs) they expect to incur to meet the program’s practice requirements.
+Bids should reflect only the added expenses associated with participation and should not include a property’s routine or typical costs for site preparation and flooding.

 • Mosquito abatement costs

-• Additional discretionary labor and field visits to ensure the property remains in compliance with program requirements
+• Additional discretionary labor and site visits to ensure compliance with program requirements

 Planning Considerations